 Caesarstone is the only countertop manufacturer to hold the Good Housekeeping Seal.

 But they don’t stop there.
 Good housekeeping means business.
 They trust so much in their research and testing that they back their seal with more than words.
 If a product with the Seal becomes defective GH will replace it or refund it.

-While other magazines are folding, Good Housekeeping is thriving because it understands what other generations of consumers care about.
+Good Housekeeping thrives because it understands what other generations of consumers care about.
 When it comes to surfacing, consumers look for:

 - Ease of care